 Mechanical sensor used to measure average or instantaneous translational power

-The block represents a sensor that you can use to measure the translational power change due to one or more driveline components connected between ports R and C. The power output can be an instantaneous or average value.
+The block represents a sensor that measures the translational power change due to one or more driveline components connected between ports R and C. The power output can be an instantaneous or average value.
 Two averaging options are available: period and vibration averaging.

 The time-averaged power is the integral of the instantaneous power over one sample period, divided by that period.
 For simulation times smaller than the sample period, the average power is zero.
 The power is constant for each sample period.

 The vibration-averaged power is the integral of the power over one vibration period, divided by that period.
 The vibration period is the time between two consecutive crossings from negative to positive velocity values.
 Use this averaging method only for oscillations with velocity passing through zero.
-The averaging period can change if the vibration has a variable frequency.
+If the vibration has a variable frequency, the averaging period can change.
 For simulation times smaller than the vibration period, the average power is zero.
 The power output is constant for each vibration period.